-STEM DAY AT UNIVERSITY OF LEEDS
+YEAR 10 STEM DAY LEEDS UNIVERSITY

-On Wednesday 26 June a group of Year 10 Design & Technology students attended a STEM (Science, Technology, Engineering & Maths) day held at University of Leeds' Faculty of Engineering.
+On Wednesday 26 June a group of Year 10 Design & Technology students attended a STEM (Science, Technology, Engineering & Maths) day held at the University of Leeds' Faculty of Engineering.
 The students took part in a series of workshops, activities and lectures looking at how Engineering is studied at university and the impact it has on our everyday lives.
-Students took part in competitions supported by current undergraduates to design a free standing structure and also a new light suitable for different kinds of users.
-The winners from The King's School were presented with gift vouchers.
+Students took part in competitions supported by current undergraduates to design a free standing structure and also a new light suitable for different kinds of users; the winners from The King's School were presented with gift vouchers.